 The integrity and security of the learning process is a fundamental tenet of the UCB approach to quality.
 Whenever possible, where programmes are replaced or discontinued UCB will seek to maintain the 'contract' with those students by seeking to give sufficient notice that the last cohort of students are able to complete the final phase of their programme.
-If for strategic reasons the final cohort of students are unable to complete their current programme due to early closure, UCB will transfer those students onto another suitable and similar programme for their benefit.
-In circumstances where programmes are brought to a close it will be necessary to end the contract of the External Examiner for this programme.
+In circumstances where programmes are brought to a close it will be necessary to end the contract of the External

+Examiner for this programme.
 Should the External Examiner only have this one programme responsibility, their contract will end before their 4-year term is completed.